mklemm/jaxb-rich-contract-plugin/README.md

 runtime classpath.

 ### Limitations
-* There should be an option to create a copy constructor instead of a clone method.
+* The `-narrow` option is a somewhat special use case and should be used carefully.

 immutable